stavnstrup/nisp-wikimodel/README.md

 ![NISP conceptual model](nisp-graph-db.svg)

-In order to see the different concepts in the NISP Wiki, you should open the wiki and search for the page **Data Browser**.
+In order to see the different concepts in the NISP Wiki, you should open the wiki and search for the page **project:Data Browser**.
 All words in this note marked in bold, can be found in the Wiki.

 ## Simple concepts